andrewmee/andrewmee.github.io/_posts/2021-03-16-designing-better-front-end-tech-tests.md

 ---
 title: Stop making candidates do massive tech tests
-description: How to design a better front-end technical recruitment process
+description: How to design a front-end technical recruitment process that works better for you and for your candidates.
 date: 2021-03-16 11:13
 layout: post
 theme: soft